Displaying the Comments block in Block Themes

-In this workshop, we are going to take a closer look at how post comments are displayed when you are using a block theme.
+In this tutorial, we are going to take a closer look at how post comments are displayed when you are using a block theme.

-- Managing the Post Comments block via the Site Editor and Template Editor.
+- Managing the Comments block via the Site Editor and Template Editor.

-- Using the List View to gain a clear picture of the structure of the Single Post template.
+- Using the list view to gain a clear picture of the structure of the single template.

-- Identifying the implications of removing the Post comments block.
+- Identifying the implications of removing the Comments block.

-- Creating a custom template and adding a Post Comments block.
+- Creating a custom template and adding a Comments block.

-- How does using a classic theme and block theme differ?
+- What are the differences between using a classic theme and a block theme?

 Allowing comments on your site has many advantages.
 It allows you to deepen your relationships with readers and find out what readers are interested in.
-It also increases the likelihood of them subscribing to your newsletter or purchasing something in future.
-Essentially, allowing comments can help you to build a community around your blog.
-It is of course important to manage comments effectively by using the built-in settings of WordPress under Discussions in your dashboard and installing an anti-spam plugin.
+It also increases the likelihood of them subscribing to your newsletter or purchasing something in the future.
+Essentially, allowing comments can help you build a community around your blog.
+It is, of course, essential to manage comments effectively by using the built-in settings of WordPress under Discussions in your dashboard and installing an anti-spam plugin.

-So if you have installed a block theme, be on the lookout for the Post Comments block.
-Explore Learn WordPress for more workshops and training material.
+So if you have installed a block theme, be on the lookout for the Comments block and be careful not to delete it accidentally.
+Explore Learn WordPress for more tutorials and training material.